 • Political marketing and political communication

-Dr. Marland’s teaching and research centres on Canadian politics, public policy, electioneering and political communication.
-Previously he worked in Ottawa and in St. John’s in government, media relations and opinion research.
+Dr. Marland’s research and teaching centres on Canadian politics, public policy, electioneering and political communication.
+Before entering academia he worked in Ottawa and in St. John’s in government, media relations and opinion research.
 He is the co-editor, with Thierry Giasson (Laval), of the UBC Press series Communication, Strategy, and Politics.

 Marland, Alex, Thierry Giasson and Tamara Small, eds.
 2014.
 Political Communication in Canada: Meet the Press and Tweet the Rest.
 Vancouver: UBC Press.